Flying-And-Robotics-Club/ROS-KEP/Install ROS Melodic.md

 ## Step 1 - Install ROS Melodic

-**Head over to the [official documentation](http://wiki.ros.org/melodic/Installation/Ubuntu) adn follow the steps for installing *Desktop-Full Install Version od ROS Melodic*.**
+**Head over to the [official documentation](http://wiki.ros.org/melodic/Installation/Ubuntu) and follow the steps for installing *Desktop-Full Install Version od ROS Melodic*.**

 > The commands for the same are given below.